 With me, I am confident in some areas, but incredibly lacking in confidence in others.
 For example, I know that I always try to be a good, supportive friend, I know I always try to be a good Mum, I know I try to be a good person and never deliberately hurt someone, and in the most part, I think I succeed in those areas.

 Where my confidence can plummet is in my own self confidence.
 Like so many of us, I have taken a few hard knocks in life, been badly let down by people I trusted, and those things have left scars, so it could be the impact of those.
 I have also gained weight over the last few years (Iv spoken about this before) so I know that has an affect on my confidence.
 There are probably so many reasons that I lack in self confidence, but most of the time, I can control it and not let the feelings of self doubt affect my life or be the thief of my joy.
 I try to “have a word” with myself and get on with it.

 Until I have a low day, and the comparison game kicks in.
 Its a nasty, cruel game, and the only loser is us, the comparee (is that even a word, I think I have made it up)

 Lets look at some of the reasons why its so negative to compare ourselves to others;

 Its always, without a doubt, an unfair comparison.
 We look at what we view as the best traits in someone, and compare them to what we see as our worst.

-Like the title says, it is a stealer of joy.
+Like the famous quote says, comparison id the thief of joy.
 When on the comparison train, we tend to ignore all what we have achieved, and only think of what we have not.